NuGet/docs.microsoft.com-nuget/docs/reference/extensibility/NuGet-Cross-Platform-Plugins.md

 The high level workflow can be described as follows:

 1. NuGet discovers available plugins.
-1. When applicable, NuGet will iterate over the plugins in priority order and start them one by one.
+1. When applicable, NuGet will iterate over the plugins in priority order and starts them one by one.
 1. NuGet will use the first plugin that can service the request.
 1. The plugins will be shut down when they are no longer needed.